RLIE: Rule Generation with Logistic Regression, Iterative Refinement, and Evaluation for Large Language Models: Method

 \textbf{4.
 Parameter Update and Termination}.
-With the updated rule set $\mathcal{H}^{(t+1)}$, we calculate $\hat{\theta }^{(t+1)} $ in the same way as discussed in Section \ref{logistic-regression}, after which we can monitor the overall performance on $\mathcal{S}_{\mathrm{val}}$.
-Rules will be refined iteratively, with each iteration trying to improve the performance on hard examples of previous version of rule sets.
-The process terminates if the overall performance on $\mathcal{S}_{\mathrm{val}}$ fails to improve by a margin $\delta$ for $p$ consecutive iterations or if the maximum number of iterations $R_{\mathrm{max}}$ is reached.
-The final model $(\mathcal{H}^{\star}, \hat{\theta}^{\star})$ corresponds to the checkpoint with the best validation performance.
+Given $\mathcal{H}^{(t+1)}$, we refit the logistic regression combiner as described in Section~\ref{logistic-regression} to obtain $\hat{\theta}^{(t+1)}$.
+The refinement terminates if validation performance fails to improve by at least $\delta$ for $p$ consecutive iterations, or if the maximum iteration count $R_{\mathrm{max}}$ is reached.
+We return $(\mathcal{H}^{\star},\hat{\theta}^{\star})$ from the checkpoint with the best validation performance.